Dirgrynu yn y Gweithle

 The primary cause of HAVS is work involving holding vibrating tools or work pieces.
 The risk depends on the magnitude of the vibration and how long an individual is exposed to it.
 Other aspects that can have an affect are the grip, push and other forces used to guide and apply vibrating tools or work pieces, the pattern of exposure, how much of the hand is exposed to the vibration, temperature, smoking habits and individual susceptibility.

-As such, Health and Safety Services has produced a new Control of Vibration in the Workplace Policy Standard to ensure the health and safety of those staff who could be affected.
-The Policy Standard formalises existing arrangements and primarily applies to Estates and Facilities and science based Colleges whose staff routinely operate vibrating tools and equipment as part of their work.
+As such, Health and Safety produced a new Control of Vibration in the Workplace Policy Standard to ensure the health and safety of those staff who could be affected.
+The Policy Standard formalises existing arrangements and primarily applies to Campus Services and science based Colleges whose staff routinely operate vibrating tools and equipment as part of their work.